genesys/bold360-mobile-docs-android/docs/advanced-topics/autocomplete/in-chat.md

 - ### [Admin console configuration]({{'/docs/advanced-topics/autocomplete#control-availability' | relative_url}})
 {: mb-10}

 - ### Chat ConversationSettings configuration
-  Feature availability can be configured by the hosting App, by passing [`ConversationSettings`]({{'/docs/chat-configuration/chat-settings' | relative_url}}) instance, configured with the autocomplete feature desired status, on [`ChatController`]({{'/docs/chat-configuration/extra/chatcontroller' | relative_url}}) creation.
+ Feature availability can be configured by the hosting App, by passing [`ConversationSettings`]({{'/docs/chat-configuration/chat-settings' | relative_url}}) instance, configured with the autocomplete feature desired status, upon [`ChatController`]({{'/docs/chat-configuration/extra/chatcontroller' | relative_url}}) creation.
 The configured availability status will apply on all chats that are created by the same ChatController instance.

     ```kotlin
     val settings = ConversationSettings().apply {